- Guaranteed for 2 full months

 Do you want to know how to photograph fireworks?
-With 4 July just days away I thought I’d refresh this article in which I give 10 Fireworks Photography tips to help you get started.
+With New Year’s Eve just days away I thought I’d refresh this article in which I give 10 Fireworks Photography tips to help you get started.

 Fireworks Displays are something that evoke a lot of emotion in people as they are not only beautiful and spectacular to watch but they also are often used to celebrate momentous occasions.

 I’ve had many emails from readers asking how to photograph fireworks displays, quite a few of whom have expressed concern that they might just be too hard to really photograph.
 My response is always the same – ‘give it a go – you might be surprised at what you end up with’.

 My reason for this advice is that back when I bought my first ever SLR (a film one) one of the first things I photographed was fireworks and I was amazed by how easy it was and how spectacular the results were.
 I think it’s even easier with a digital camera as you can get immediate feedback as to whether the shots you’ve taken are good or not and then make adjustments.